frederic-perez/AmE-dictionary/data/idioms.md

 __finger on the pulse__
 __finger-licking good__ Very tasty.
 __fingers crossed__ An expression of hope that something one desires will come to pass or turn out to be true.
 A truncated version of the phrase “keep your fingers crossed.”
-__fire hose__ A strong, heavy stream of something. _When I defended my dissertation, it felt like the questions were coming at me like a fire hose._
+__fire hose__ :two: A strong, heavy stream of something. _When I defended my dissertation, it felt like the questions were coming at me like a fire hose._
 __fire-breathing__ (used as a modifier before a noun) Particularly ardent, vehement, or excoriating in speech or behavior.
 Likened to a dragon or other creature able to shoot streams of fire from its mouth.
 __firing both barrels all the time__ _You know your father: firing both barrels all the time._
 __first and foremost__ :two::hammer: